Mike Sotak, PE

 Lindy (Melinda) Rogers, PE

 Lindy graduated from Texas A&M University with a BS in Civil Engineering in 1994.
 She is a Professional Engineer with more than 18 years of experience.
-Lindy has an extensive background in hydrologic and hydraulic modeling, storm water pollution prevention, storm water management design, flood plain mitigation, site assessments, residential and land development design, and recreational trail design.
-Lindy serves as a design engineer and project manager on several recent levee projects which include major levee modifications, penetration rehabilitations and coordination with reviewing agencies and funding partners.
+Lindy has an extensive background in levee rehabilitation and design, hydrologic and hydraulic modeling, flood plain mitigation, storm water pollution prevention, storm water management design, site assessments, recreational trail design, and residential and land development.
+Lindy serves as the project manager on several levee projects which include major levee modifications, penetration rehabilitations, and coordination with reviewing agencies and funding partners.

 Bob (Robert) Gregalunas, PE, CFM

-Robert graduated from the University of Nebraska-Lincoln with a BS in Civil Engineering in 2005.
-Bob is a Professional Engineer with more than 10 years of experience in as a water resources engineer including watershed development and hydrologic and hydraulic investigations and design, joint probability assessments, dam design and stormwater modeling.
+Bob graduated from the University of Nebraska-Lincoln with a BS in Civil Engineering in 2005.
+Bob is a Professional Engineer and Certified Floodplain Manager with more than 12 years of experience in water resources engineering.
+Bob’s passion for developing intricate models for watershed development, hydrologic and hydraulic investigations and design, dam design and stormwater modeling shines through in his work.
+His knowledge and incorporation of stochastics into his modeling work allows clients make better informed decisions on projects that ultimately reduce long term risk.

 Sara Mechtenberg, PE